Triumphal Entry to Pentecost - the Easter message.

 They made sure by sealing the tomb

 Matthew 27:62-66.
+Still the 14th of Nisan about sunset.
 Those Jewish leaders who were against Jesus sealed the tomb so His body could not be stolen this was still the 14th of Nisan.They also placed a guard so the body could not be stolen.
 What the disciples found out later was the way Jesus rose from the tomb.
 The power of God made sure that His Son, Jesus, rose from the dead at the appointed day and time.

 Background Reading: 27:62 The following day (that is, after the Day of Preparation), the high priests and Pharisees gathered before Pilate Read more »